-The Baltimore Marathon takes place this Saturday, Oct.
-21, and runners will pass near the Homewood campus early in the race and again with just a few miles to go.
+The Baltimore marathon takes place this Saturday, Oct.
+20, and runners will pass near the Homewood campus early in the race and again with just a few miles to go.

 You are invited to come out and cheer for the competitors, but you should also note that some roads in the vicinity will be closed at points throughout the day and some street parking may be restricted.
 Your ability to drive to or from campus, or park nearby, may be affected.

 There is also a street-by-street, turn-by-turn description of the course, with route changes from last year highlighted in yellow.

-You can also find an online estimate of the time ranges when runners will be at various points along the course.
+You can also find an online estimate of the time ranges when runners will be at various mileposts along the course.